dgrotebeverborg/PP_to_pure/readme.md

 - The whole process of harvesting and updating profiles may take between 2 to 3 hours.

 ## License
-This project is proprietary and not open source.
+This project is open source.
 Contact the author for more information.